telerik/kendo-ui-core/docs-aspnet-mvc/tutorials/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-cart-menu-widget.md

             dataSource: store.cart.getCart()
         }

-The example below demonstrates the calling of the `init` function.
+The following example demonstrates the calling of the `init` function.

 ###### Example